winstonpgao/Technical-Trading-Strategies-Using-Machine-Learning-and-Deep-Learning-Models/README.md

 ## **Predicted Results vs. Actual Results:**
 **`EBAY:`**
 <br>The Graph below is the `accumulated returns` (test data set) for each individual technical indicator.

-<br>From the graph, we can see that using one indicator along will **NOT** able to perform at least as good as just simply buy and hold.
+From the graph, we can see that using one indicator along will **NOT** able to perform at least as good as just simply buy and hold.

 <img src="Resources/EBAY_indicator_accumulated_return.PNG" alt="drawing" width="600"/>